at-wr/at-wr/README.md

 ### Greetings! 👋

 Nice to meet you!
-This is Alan.
+This is Alan, or maybe Lynx if you know me.